bramtechs/music-rpc/README.md

 # music-rpc
 ## One Discord script to rule them all!

-This is a simple python script that displays rich-presence of currently playing music on your discord profile.
+music-rpc is a simple python script that displays rich-presence of your music player on your discord profile.
 Currently supported music players are:
 - Audacious
 - Rhythmbox
 - cmus
 - sayonara

-This script needs **playerctl** and the pip3 library **discord_rpc**, make sure it is installed!
+This script needs **playerctl** and the pip3 library **discord_rpc**, make sure they're installed!

 Ubuntu/Debian
 ```bash